byui-cit/cit470/ab8/README.md

 ## Hints
 - Complete your first objective in the Penetration Testing Exercise *before* you "go above and beyond" to tackle another objective.
-- The same hints, for the [Penetration Testing Exercise](cit470/pentest) team task, also apply to this individual above-and-beyond task.
+- The same hints, for the <a href="cit470/pentest" target="_blank" ref="noopener">Penetration Testing Exercise</a> team task, also apply to this individual above-and-beyond task.